afonsofigs/aliexpress-scraper/README.md

 5.  **Login to Aliexpress.com** normally on the debugging Google Chrome window, and change the website **language to English**.

-6. Run the program: `npm start` and watch it run.
+6. Make sure you have `pnpm` installed.
+Install all the dependencies with `pnpm install` and then run the program with `npm start`.
 Because google chrome changes the focus of the mouse when a new tab is open, it may be annoying to use your computer while this is running.
 Optional commands:

     - The code run is split in two phases: the product info gathering and the shipping costs gathering phase. each phase can be run with `npm run products` and `npm run shipping`, respectively.